 Hannah O'Leary, Head of South African Art at Bonhams, comments: "This battle over Zanzibari door frames does not reflect well on two of South Africa's leading artists.
 But both women were passionate about Zanzibar and both loved to use its carved doorframes to frame the work they did locally.
 It certainly adds to the interest of this image."

-Although predominantly known for her interior and still life paintings, in 1948 Freida Lock traveled to Zanzibar, producing some of her most famous portraits and street scenes.
-Among these are her portraits of Arab sitters, composed with a great sense of vigor in both color and brushwork.
-'Portrait of a sheikh, Zanzibar' was a personal favorite of Lock's, to the extent that she hung it above her bed.
-The portrait's pride of place is immortalized in the artist's painting of her bedroom, completed in 1949: 'Interior with Green Hat'.
+Although predominantly known for her interior and still life paintings, in 1948 Freida Lock travelled to Zanzibar, producing some of her most famous portraits and street scenes.
+Among these are her portraits of Arab sitters, composed with a great sense of vigour in both colour and brushwork.
+'Portrait of a sheikh, Zanzibar' was a personal favourite of Lock's, to the extent that she hung it above her bed.
+The portrait's pride of place is immortalised in the artist's painting of her bedroom, completed in 1949: 'Interior with Green Hat'.
 In 'Interior with Green Hat', the portrait is merely a faceless swirl of dark beard, white turban, and a green and yellow background, but its composition is unmistakeably the present lot.

 The sitter was not, in fact, a sheikh (in the sense of formal nobility), but rather a distinguished Arab man in traditional dress from the Tabora region of Tanzania, whom Lock met during a visit to the island of Pemba (about 80km from the island of Zanzibar).
 He returned to Zanzibar with Lock, who was so delighted with the resulting painting that she insisted on taking a photograph of the sitter with his portrait.